JuhaniKahara/pixelator/README.md

 ![Image of President](https://github.com/JuhaniKahara/pixelator/blob/master/images/kekko_both.png)

 ## Method 2 - RandomDraw

+Try: `python randomDraw2.py images/man.jpeg` (The end result is highly dependent on the image, configs and chance)

 This method iteratively generates random candidate lines and draws the best one based on the original image and scoring function.